mechmotum/skijumpdesign/docs/real-jumps.rst

 ===========

-The :download:`sydney-measurements-2020.csv` file contains the distance along the jump surface and absolute angle measurements of a single-track dirt mountain bike jump measured near Sydney, Australia in 2020.
+The :download:`sydney-measurements-2020.csv` file contains the distance along the jump surface and absolute angle measurements (different measures than all above files) of a single-track dirt mountain bike jump measured near Sydney, Australia in 2020.
 The comma separated value file can be loaded with ``numpy.loadtxt()``.
-These measurements require conversion to the Cartesian coordinates for constructing the surface.
+These measurements require conversion to the Cartesian coordinates for constructing the surface using :meth:`~skijumpdesign.functions.cartesian_from_measurements`.
 After conversion the data can be used to create a :class:`~skijumpdesign.surfaces.Surface`.
 The :meth:`~skijumpdesign.surfaces.Surface.plot` method is used to quickly visualize the measured landing surface.
 The takeoff location is situated at the first measurement point.